Great value golf in Fife

 If you’re looking for a day out in Fife we’ve got some great options if culture is your thing.
-Many of our museums and galleries are open and ready to welcome you, here are some of our favourites.
-Remember most places require you to book in advance just now so remember to check before you go.
+Why not visit one of the many museums and galleries to discover more about Fife's history.
+Here are some of our favourites.

 Dunfermline Carnegie Library & Galleries is a multi purpose space which combines the world’s first Carnegie Library in the hometown of it’s benefactor Andrew Carnegie, and an award winning modern building which takes you on a journey through the town’s fascinating history.
 There's also gallery space which shows different exhibitions throughout the year.